Alfred Delisser surveys the Blackall Range

 All distances were measured from a datum

 point in central Brisbane, and 'Gregor's Accomn.
 House' is shown at the 44 mile mark.
-Delisser's instructions were to survey a new road alignment up to the southern
+Delisser's instructions were to survey a new road alignment to the southern

 to choose the gradients and curves carefully, so that a future road could be